PostgreSQL Database Management and Usage

 If you forget the root

-Regular backups are critical for data security.
-Within ServBay, you can use PostgreSQL’s standard pg_dump
+Regular backups are crucial for data safety.
+In ServBay, you can use PostgreSQL’s standard tools like pg_dump

 and pg_restore

-It’s recommended to store backup files in ServBay’s designated backup directory:
+It’s recommended to store backups in the ServBay backup directory:

 /Applications/ServBay/backup/postgresql